FreddyJ01/FreddyJ01/README.md

 # 💫 About Me:
 Software Engineer, MSSA Alumni, and United States Army Veteran.
 I believe that every single decision we make is either for growth or decay, and I choose to grow.
-I am passionate about continuous improvement, working alongside amazing people, and creating value that helps people everyday.
+I am passionate about continuous improvement, working alongside amazing people, and tackling challenging problems to create value that helps people everyday.
 <br>
 <br>